Skip to content

 See our collection of organically certified wines

 One notable example is Domaine Karanika, located in the Amyntaio appellation of Macedonia, Northern Greece.
-They produce a Blanc de Noirs Méthode Champenoise sparkling wine using the indigenous Xinomavro grape, grown in sandy soils of a temperate continental climate.
+They produce a Blanc de Noirs Méthode Traditionnelles parkling wine using the indigenous Xinomavro grape, grown in sandy soils of a temperate continental climate.
 This wine exemplifies the successful application of traditional sparkling wine techniques to Greek grape varieties.

 Natural Wine